About Me

 I have also restored several classic motorcycles.
 One of my "keepers" is this 1961 Harley-Davidson Servi-car, which you can read about here.

-Aside from getting me back and forth to work faithfully and comfortably, my Ford Sport-Trac has transported bicycles, motorcycles, go karts, kayaks, kids, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and on occasion, a few trips to the local dump.
+Aside from getting me back and forth to work faithfully and comfortably, my Sport-Tracs have transported bicycles, motorcycles, go karts, kayaks, kids, lumber, mulch, furniture, kitchen appliances, engines, transmissions, tires, wheels, and on occasion, a few trips to the local dump.

 Read: Ford Sport-Trac Review